-Photography and video in Lithuania
+Photography and Video in Lithuania

 In general, any public places in Lithuania may be pictured and taped for private use, whereas in private areas the owner decides what could be pictured.

-Private shops, marketplaces, casinos and nightclubs usually ban taking images - while this policy may be not explicitly stated anywhere, the security enforces it.
+Private shops, marketplaces, casinos, and nightclubs usually ban taking images - while this policy may be not explicitly stated anywhere, the security enforces it.
 While it may be possible to take a quick selfie or picture your friends without generating attention, any longer "photo shoot" will surely attract it.
 Chain stores tend to especially hate when their price tags are pictured, even if on the background.

-In the case of live events (concerts and professional sports), the rule of the thumb is that only the most expensive, important and popular ones ban taking images.
-E.g. it will likely be forbidden to take pictures during official international basketball games but allowed during friendly matches or national league games.
+In the case of live events (concerts and professional sports), the rule of thumb is that only the most expensive, important, and popular ones ban taking images.
+E.g. it will likely be forbidden to take pictures during official international basketball games but allowed during friendly matches or the national league games.
 Even where photography is banned, an exception may be made to taking pictures using your cell phone alone.

 It is not advisable to take pictures of drunk people (especially in the evenings) as they may be looking for a fight.

 In case you want to publish the pictures, more stringent rules may sometimes apply.
-Some museums that allow free private photography impose a fee on those who want to publish images (especially for a material gain).
+Some museums that allow free private photography impose a fee on those who want to publish images (especially for material gain).
 Additionally, it is forbidden to publish pictures of people without their permission (even if taken in public) if those pictures show them in compromising situations or are used for advertisement.

 March 30th, 2020 - 08:25